MrUnknownyous/Chatgpt/README.md

-# Second Brain Dashboard
+# Life Dashboard

-A secure, Notion-inspired personal operating system built with Next.js 14, Supabase, Tailwind CSS, shadcn/ui primitives, and SWR.
+A secure, Notion-inspired personal operating system built with Next.js 14, Supabase, Tailwind CSS, shadcn/ui primitives, and TanStack Query.
 Designed to deploy on Vercel with a Supabase backend and embeddable at `dash.bansalpatel.com` (use the `/embed` route for clean iframes).

 ## Getting started